 YOLO, a power catamaran, is another GREAT option.
 They do a killer trip to just chill in the crystal clear water at the southern end of the island.

 For a list of fun ways things to do with kids on a budget – check out this list.
-It most certainly includes #11 – a kids’ paradise!
+It most certainly includes this event – kids love racing hermit crabs!

-One of the coolest spots on the island, the beer garden, ice cream shop, restaurants, funky bar and SPOT to take your photo by the beautiful Papo mural is just fantastic.
+One of the coolest places on the island, the beer garden, ice cream shop, restaurants, funky bar, and SPOT to take your photo by the beautiful Papo BELIZE mural is just fantastic.
 Make sure to grab something to eat and wander back to the lagoon for the sunset.
 And try one of their fruit-infused drinks.